bordia98/CodeFunDo-2018/README.md

 ## Release

-- You can find the app in the releases of this repository.
+- You can find the app in the Release section of this repository.
 - You can also find the app here https://drive.google.com/open?id=1ldf5MLIF4hO_qYqO27SIuidSJ_tXW-Uv